10 Methods to Get Ball Pythons to Eat Frozen-Thawed, Dead Prey

 Please refer to the quick care information below:

-- Cage Size: 20-gallon tank for small adults, 30 gallon minimum (36 inches long) for standard size adults (larger for snakes that exceed the average length).
+- Cage Size: 20-gallon tank for small adults, 30 gallon minimum (36 inches long) for standard size adults (larger enclosures are recommended for snakes that exceed the average length).

 - Temperature: The ambient temperature should be about 80 degrees F with around a 90-95 degree F basking spot.